alimodares2003/XIntent/README.md

         //start activity with custom intent and finish activity goActivity(Intent(this, SecondActivity::class.java), true)

-        //start activity with pass data. you can pass any type data goActivity(
+        //start activity with pass data. you can pass any type of data goActivity(
             SecondActivity::class.java,
             arrayOf("name", "number", "login", "model"),//key name, must be arrayOf() "ali", 12345, true, MainModel("ali")//value
         )

-        //start activity with pass data and finish activity. you can pass any type data goActivity(
+        //start activity with pass data and finish activity. you can pass any type of data goActivity(
             SecondActivity::class.java,
             arrayOf("name", "number", "login", "model"),//key name, must be arrayOf()